EarthPol/earthpol.com/docs/War & Diplomacy/SiegeWar.md

 ### 🕒 Battle Sessions

 Sieges occur during battle sessions.
+- Sieges are **13 battle sessions** in length.
+- A battle session starts at the designated time and **lasts for 1 hour and 15 minutes.**
+- During this time, players will be able to score points towards the siege balance.
+- After the session, there is a **1 hour break** in between for rest and resupply.
+- Sieges weekends will occur **biweekly, on the 2nd and last week of every month.**
-These battle sessions only occur on certain days of the week which are listed below and are automatically adjusted to your timezone (**{Intl.DateTimeFormat().resolvedOptions().timeZone}**):
+- These battle sessions only occur on certain days of the week which are listed below and are automatically adjusted to your timezone (**{Intl.DateTimeFormat().resolvedOptions().timeZone}**):

-Sieges weekends will occur biweekly, on the 2nd and last week of every month.
  Siege times are in both 12-hour and 24-hour format.

 **24-hour formatted times**